 Because their logo was so recognizable, a complete redesign was not an option.
 Instead, I drew a simple vector version of the running cheetah.
 I also adjusted the type to make the logo feel more contemporary.

-Across cheetah.org, content is optimized and readable on smaller viewports.
+Cheetah.org is optimized and readable for mobile viewports.

 The website has an area just for kids!
 It encourages children and parents to get involved with CCF.
 To make it stand out on the website, I created a special logo.

 In addition to the CCF Kids logo, I created an entire font called Cheetah Tracks using Fontself.
 I used the web font on headers within the Kids section.
 CCF also uses the font for email and print communications.

 Example of the Cheetah Tracks font

 Tess Sheehey created the illustrations for the Kids page.